raiden-network/raiden/docs/alderaan_mainnet_tutorial.rst

         "funds": "20000"
     }

-This automatically connects our node to 3 other nodes in the network with 20000 / 5 wei tokens in each channel.
+By default, Raiden connects automatically to 3 channels to other nodes and splits up 60% of the funds between them.
+The remaining 40% of tokens will be used to join channels that are automatically opened by other participants.
+So in our example, we will open three channels in the network and fund each of them with 4000 wrapped wei.

 We're now ready to start sending W-ETH tokens using the Raiden Network.